 Leo Tolstoy saw it otherwise, as did Charles Dickens, as did Henry Miller.
 Even a casual read of William Shakespeare, Oscar Wilde or D.H.
 Lawrence makes it very clear that they considered deep reality, nature and how people actually think, feel and behave to be of supreme importance in storytelling, with imagination and plotifying and the craft of writing being a means to intensify, shape, structure and add colour to what is.

 This does not mean, of course, that books or plays not set in ‘real life’ — the ‘objective’ world ‘out there’ — don’t count; quite the opposite.
-This ‘real life’ (in scare-quotes), the surface, formal, concentrated, abstract, collectively agreed succession of events that people take to be reality (also occasionally and laughably called ‘the real world’) is an illusion which art has no more duty to honour than moral systems founded upon it.
+This ‘real life’ (in scare-quotes), the literal, surface, formal, concentrated, abstract, collectively agreed succession of events that people take to be reality (also occasionally and laughably called ‘the real world’) is ultimately an illusion which art has no more duty to honour than ponderously utilitarian moral systems founded upon it.
 Do Androids Dream of Electric Sheep? to take one example, is set in a futuristic world of androids, quasi-religious virtual reality visions and penfield mood organs.
 Hardly ‘realistic’ — but it is based on Dick’s intimate experience of psychological reality, of empathic connectedness and of the shoddy but inspiring endeavour of ordinary human beings to overcome their petty fears in a simulated world built upon them — all of which came from Dick’s own supersensitive experience of his own life and the world around him.
 Imagination and plot are then used to bring that strange real world into art; in Dick’s case, sci-fi.
-Underneath all his wild ideas is real life — what I call the world behind the world — which Dick, like Tolstoy, Lawrence, Gilliam and Stoppard in Brazil (which, as Gilliam points out in the director’s commentary, has almost nothing which isn’t ‘sourced’ from real life), the author of the Puranas, the Aboriginal guardians of the dreamtime and all our greatest writers honoured above all else.
+Underneath all his wild ideas is real life — what I call the world behind the world — which Dick, like Tolstoy in War and Peace, or Lawrence in Women in Love, or Gilliam and Stoppard in Brazil (which, as Gilliam points out in the director’s commentary, has almost nothing which isn’t ‘sourced’ from real life), the author of the Puranas, the Aboriginal guardians of the dreamtime and all our greatest writers honoured above all else.
 This is why Dick will still be read in a thousand years1 and JK Rowling and George RR Martin will be forgotten in twenty five.

 In this sense there is no such thing as ‘A True Story’.
 All stories are fantastic adventures in wonderland.
 An autobiography is, essentially, no different to a fantasy epic — both are, ultimately, abstract representations.
 We do get a particular kind of ‘realistic’ wow from Mawson’s Will or Wild Swans which is absent from ‘unrealistic’ stories like Notes from Underground or Brave New World — we are impressed that it ‘really happened,’ and that’s fine, it’s good to be impressed in this way — but in all four cases we only enjoy the story because of the artistic truth it expresses, not because of how realistic it happens to be.